 2. Damaged or Spalling Brick and Mortar

 Look at your chimney exterior from the ground.
-If you notice bricks that appear to be flaking, chipping, or crumbling, or mortar joints that look recessed, cracked, or missing in spots, this is called spalling and is a sign that moisture has been getting in over time.
+Look for bricks that flake, chip, or crumble, and for mortar joints that look recessed or cracked.
+Experts call this spalling.
+Ultimately, it signals that moisture has been working in over time.

 Mortar is softer than brick and deteriorates first.
 When mortar joints fail, water enters the masonry and can freeze and expand in colder temperatures, accelerating the breakdown.
-Tuckpointing — repointing deteriorated mortar joints — can restore integrity to the masonry and prevent further damage if done before the brick itself is compromised.
+Tuckpointing repoints the deteriorated joints.
+Done early, it restores the masonry and prevents further damage before the brick fails.

 3. Water Stains Near the Fireplace

-Water stains on the ceiling or walls near your fireplace or on the firebox interior are a clear indicator that water is getting into the chimney system somewhere.
+Water stains near your fireplace or inside the firebox send a clear signal.
+Clearly, water is entering the chimney system somewhere.
 Common sources include a cracked crown, damaged flashing, a missing or damaged chimney cap, or deteriorated masonry.

 4. Rust on the Damper or Inside the Firebox

 Rust is a direct sign of moisture in places it should not be.
-If you look inside your firebox and see rust on the damper or on the metal components of the fireplace, it means water has been getting in.
-A rusted damper may not seal properly, which reduces energy efficiency and can allow cold drafts, rain, and animals to enter.
+Open your firebox and check the damper and metal parts.
+As a result, rust there means water has been getting in.
+A rusted damper no longer seals well.
+As a result, it wastes energy and lets in drafts, rain, and animals.

 Rust on the firebox walls can also indicate that the firebox itself is compromised.
-Addressing the source of moisture is the priority, after which the rusted components may need to be cleaned, treated, or replaced.
+Fix the source of the moisture first.
+After that, clean, treat, or replace the rusted components.

 5. Missing or Damaged Chimney Cap